7 Steps For Effective PR Crisis Management In 2024

 Choose a spokesperson

-When preparing for PR crisis communications, it’s advisable to assign a spokesperson to speak on your brand’s behalf.
+When preparing for communication for PR crisis, it’s advisable to assign a spokesperson to speak on your brand’s behalf.
 It should be a good communicator and a credible deliverer of your messages.

 Develop a strategic plan and exercise